|

 securities, unless the parties, by mutual agreement judicially approved,

 had already provided for such matters.
+The children or their guardian

 or the trustee of their property may ask for the enforcement of

+the judgment.
 The delivery of the presumptive

 legitimes herein prescribed shall in no